romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 ### 1. Database Schema and Object Inheritance

-All of the objects, regardless of their type have been stored in the table "object".
+All of the objects, regardless of their type, have been stored in the table "object".
 The table fields represented only the properties that are common for all the objects.
 For my example I have used (id, type, owner_id, name).

-There were additional tables, that would be joined with `object` in order to supply additional fields.
-The "User" object require "password" field and "Article" object require "body" text field.
+There were additional tables that would be joined with `object` in order to supply additional fields.
+The "User" object requires a "password" field and "Article" object require "body" text field.

-A simpler option is to cram all the fields into the "object" but this results in clutter and overhead, so instead the following structure is used:
+A simpler option is to cram all the fields into the "object" but this results in clutter and overhead.
+So, instead the following structure is used:

 ![schema1](blog-images-data/schema1.png)

-It's important to note that only object with type="article" would have a corresponding record in "article" table.
+It's important to note that only object with type="article" would have a corresponding record in the "article" table.

 ### 2. Relations

-Although traditional "relations" are used sometimes, for instance, each object has "user_id" that contains ID of the User object, unification of all the objects allows us to link any two objects with a "generic" relation.
+Although sometimes traditional "relations" are used (for instance, each object has "user_id" that contains ID of the User object), unification of all the objects allows us to link any two objects with a "generic" relation.

 ![schema2](blog-images-data/schema2.png)

-This gives us very powerful ability to create new relationship between any two objects without altering the database structure:
+This gives us a very powerful ability to create a new relationship between any two objects without altering the database structure:

 ![object-schema](blog-images-data/object-schema.png)